Why You Need to Experience Chinatown on Your First Visit to San Francisco

 Offering familiar language, goods and services, Chinatown continues to be an area where new immigrants settle.
 With more than 20,000 residents, approximately 75 percent of whom are born outside the U.S., Chinatown is the most densely populated neighborhood west of New York City.

 The annual Chinese New Year festival is the best time to visit Chinatown.
 Usually falling between late January and early March, it climaxes with what is considered one of the best nighttime parades in the United States.
-In 2018, the parade ushering in the Year of the Dog occurs on Saturday, Feb.
-24. If you’re a first-timer, we’ve got some helpful hints for you.
+If you’re a first-timer, we’ve got some helpful hints for you.
 Also of note is the annual Autumn Moon Festival that transforms Grant Avenue into an open air stage in late September.

 There are a number of historic buildings and locations in Chinatown, including Portsmouth Square, where the U.S. flag was first raised on July 9, 1846.
 The architecture alone is worth a trip.
 If you are walking from downtown, you will encounter Old St. Mary’s Church at the corner of California Street and Grant Avenue.
 It is #2 on the city’s list of historic landmarks and dates back to 1853; the current building was rebuilt in 1907.
 Check out the Noontime Concerts if time permits.